-Add up the total score and include it here. -Low = 5-8 points -Medium = 9-12 points -High = 13-15 points
+Add up the total score and include it here.

+- -Low = 5-8 points

+- -Medium = 9-12 points

+- -High = 13-15 points

-6) Post Entry Distribution and Survey Information: Evaluate the known distribution in California.
+- 6) Post Entry Distribution and Survey Information: Evaluate the known distribution in California.
 Only official records identified by a taxonomic expert and supported by voucher specimens deposited in natural history collections should be considered.
 Pest incursions that have been eradicated, are under eradication, or have been delimited with no further detections should not be included.

-Evaluation is "Low".
-To date, Erwinia persicina has only been detected in one seed melon field in San Joaquin County
+Evaluation is "medium".
+To date, Erwinia persicina has been detected in eight counties - in the desert, along the coast, in the San Joaquin and Sacramento Valleys.

+Score: -2
--Not established (0) Pest never detected in California or known only from incursions. -Low (-1) Pest has a localized distribution in California or is established in one suitable climate/host area (region).

--Medium (-2) Pest is widespread in California but not fully established in the endangered area, or pest established in two contiguous suitable climate/host areas.

--High (-3) Pest has fully established in the endangered area, or pest is reported in more than two contiguous or non-contiguous suitable climate/host areas.

-7) The final score is the consequences of introduction score minus the post entry distribution and survey information score:
+- -Not established (0) Pest never detected in California or known only from incursions. - -Low (-1) Pest has a localized distribution in California or is established in one suitable climate/host area (region). - -Medium (-2) Pest is widespread in California but not fully established in the endangered area, or pest established in two contiguous suitable climate/host areas. - -High (-3) Pest has fully established in the endangered area, or pest is reported in more than two contiguous or non-contiguous suitable climate/host areas. - 7) The final score is the consequences of introduction score minus the post entry distribution and survey information score:

-Final Score: Score of Consequences of Introduction - Score of Post Entry Distribution and Survey Information = 10-1= 9
+Final Score: Score of Consequences of Introduction - Score of Post Entry Distribution and Survey Information = 10-2=8